 The role the interviewee is vying for will dictate much of your interviewing technique.
-But there are still some fallbacks you can employ with any candidate, as well as behavioral questions you can use when you’re seeking a particular profile for a role.
+But as a skilled interviewer, there are still some fallbacks you can employ with any candidate, as well as behavioral questions you can use when you’re seeking a particular profile for a role.

 Let’s start with a few general questions you’ll want to hear most any candidate answer: